borakilicoglu/nest-trello/README.md

 The example codebase uses [Typeorm](http://typeorm.io/) with a mySQL database.

-Create a new mysql database with the name `nestjsrealworld` (or the name you specified in the ormconfig.json)
+Create a new mysql database with the name `nest-trello` (or the name you specified in the ormconfig.json)

 Copy Typeorm config example file for database settings